Shogun: Etymology

 Thus, a literal translation of sei-i taishōgun would be 'Commander-in-Chief of the Expeditionary Force Against the Barbarians'.
 The term originally referred to the general who commanded the army sent to fight the tribes of northern Japan, but after the twelfth century, the term was used to designate the leader of the samurai.
 The term is often translated generalissimo and is also used for such military leaders of foreign nations by the Japanese.

 Though shōgun (将軍) now predominantly refers to the historical position sei-i taishōgun (征夷大将軍) in Japanese, the term is generically used for the rank of general in other East Asian languages, such as Chinese (將軍 (将军, jiāngjūn, zoeng1 gwan1)), in which it is secondarily used for the historical Japanese position.

-The macron in the romanization "shōgun" depicts the Japanese long "o" vowel sound in しょうぐん, though because of the common tendency to drop diacritics in written English, "shogun" has become a common spelling of the English word.

 In the western world, he was referred to as Tycoon.
 It was not until later that the proper term of Sei-i-tai or sei-i taishōgun was used.